Start9Labs/start-os/README.md

 ## Running EmbassyOS
 There are multiple ways to obtain and begin using EmbassyOS.

+## :heart: Contributing
+To contribute to the development of EmbassyOS, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md).

 ### :moneybag: Buy an Embassy
 This is the most convenient option.
 Simply [buy an Embassy](https://start9labs.com) from Start9 Labs and plug it in.
 Depending on where you live, shipping costs and import duties may vary.